ElektraInitiative/libelektra/doc/TESTING.md

 ### C++ Unit Tests

-C++ Unit tests are done using the gtest framework.
+C++ Unit tests are done using the Google Test framework.
 See [architectural decision](/doc/decisions/unit_testing.md).

 Use the CMake macro `add_gtest` for adding these tests.